 This topic examines the changing demographic characteristics and economic functions of metropolitan, regional, rural and remote places in Australia.
+Learning will include:

 - Age/sex differences in various places - Employment/economic transition from Primary to Secondary and Tertiary sectors.

 Challenges facing places